 MathsBombe is aimed at students up to Year 13 (England and Wales), S6 (Scotland), Year 14 (Northern Ireland).
 You don't need to be a computer whizz or a mathematical genius — you just need to keep your wits about you and be good at solving puzzles!

 The competition will start on Wednesday 27th January 2021.

-Every two weeks a new puzzle set will be released.
+Every two weeks a new pair of puzzles will be released, on Wednesday afternoons at 4pm (UK time).
 Each puzzle set contains two mathematical puzzles for you and your team to solve.
 The puzzles span the whole spectrum of mathematics: from fiendish logic puzzles in pure mathematics to applications of mathematics in real-world settings.
 You'll need to keep your wits about you and `think-outside-the-box': complicated techniques from A-level or computer coding probably won't help you!

 The competition is supported by the Dame Kathleen Ollerenshaw Trust.